NRG948/JAdvent/README.md

 If your puzzle asks for an MD5 hash (which will be a 32-byte array), use our built-in MD5 utility.
 It takes either a string, or your own byte[]:
 > `byte[] myHash = MD5.hash(puzzle_input);`

-Check out Example.java for a sample of code which uses the Reader to solve a hypothetical puzzle problem.

 **<i>Good luck!!</i>**